Do I Have a Beer Allergy or Wine Allergy?

 Allergens like sulfites, histamine, pesticides, and fining agents could be hiding in your favorite drink.

-Karen Lin isn't much of a drinker.
-Not that she doesn't enjoy the occasional glass of wine.
-When she does, however, the real problems begin.
+Karen Lin isn't much of a drinker but she does enjoy the occasional glass of wine.
+When she does, real problems begin.

 Her experience is hardly unusual.
-Though anaphylaxis is rare (alcohol accounts for only a small percentage of the United States' 150 annual food-related anaphylaxis fatalities), allergic reactions to wine and beer are relatively common.
-The causes of these reactions range from sulfites to sturgeon swim bladders.
-A single bottle of beer, for example, can contain more than ten allergens, including preservatives, histamines, animal products, pesticides, wheat, yeast and corn.
+Though anaphylaxis is rare (alcohol accounts for only a small percentage of the United States' 150 annual food-related anaphylaxis fatalities), wine allergy and beer allergy are both relatively common.
+The causes of these allergic reactions range from sulfites to sturgeon swim bladders.
+A single bottle of beer, for example, can contain more than 10 allergens, including preservatives, histamines, animal products, pesticides, wheat, yeast and corn.

 Why are these allergens added and what symptoms do they cause?
 What is it about these additives that alcohol producers consider essential enough to risk the well-being of millions of American food allergy sufferers?
 As it turns out, it depends on the allergen.
 Some are simply more dangerous than others.

 Sulfites caused a major outcry in the 1980s.
 After several studies found that inhaling and ingesting sulfites could be deadly to asthmatics, the FDA began a regulation campaign that successfully curbed annual sulfite deaths to the single digits.
 All wines and beers containing more than 10 parts per million of sulfites are required to mention them on their product label.